Commercial augmented reality: Makeup CAR application

 Shiseido has developed a makeup mirror called TeleBeauty that helps female shoppers to visualize the product performance on their faces well in advance of applying it.
 The capability of the AR mirror allows it to portray the shopper's image with lipsticks, eyeliners, and blushes with real-time updates.

 Beauty style CAR application

 The best example is the Burberry Beauty Box AR application.
 It provides a nail bar application.
 Shoppers can choose their skin tone with the app and paint different polishes on the bar to check how the polishes look in real life.

 Art market CAR application

 In 2015, an AR app was developed by Itondo with the aim of visualizing an art piece on different locations on walls before taking it from a gallery.
 It displayed live previews of a two-dimensional image of the artwork which is capable of scaling on the walls.
 Moreover, it enables an art gallery to display background previews using pre-saved photos of the different walls provided by the shopper.
-The app helps the user to visualize the best location for the artwork before they make a purchase.
+The app helps the user to visualize the best location for the artwork before they make a purchase.By 2017, Artivive, an augmented reality platform founded in Vienna, Austria, was being used to bring digital content to physical artwork and other visual material through image-based AR, including collaborations with institutions such as the Albertina Museum.